 Scenarios have been mapped based on the global temperature peak, as well as 2100 temperature values from the NGFS scenarios, in alignment with the SSP/RCP scenarios.
-Finally, total land use emissions are calculated as the sum of direct and indirect emissions.
+Finally, total land use emissions are calculated as the sum of direct and indirect emissions and harmonised to match the observed historical emissions from PRIMAP v2.5.1 (Gütschow et al., 2021, 2023) until 2020.